Affording Long-Term Care with Medicaid

 Protecting the community spouse is concerned not only with maximizing the assets that can be acquired or retained, but also with maximizing the spouse’s monthly income.
 When one spouse is institutionalized, the community spouse can retain from his or her own income, or acquire from the institutionalized spouse’s income or from their joint income, a Monthly Maintenance Needs Allowance (“MMNA”) that is equal to the combination of the following:

-Income Allowance, which is the monthly income that will increase the community spouse’s income to 150% of the federal poverty line for a couple, if the spouse’s own income is less than that amount, as adjusted annually (until July 1, 2017, the Income Allowance is $2,003 per month).
+Income Allowance, which is the monthly income that will increase the community spouse’s income to 150% of the federal poverty line for a couple, if the spouse’s own income is less than that amount, as adjusted annually (as of July 1, 2017, the Income Allowance is $2,030 per month).

 Income Cap.
 Notwithstanding the above rules, the total amount that the community spouse can retain or acquire from the institutionalized spouse’s income, or from their joint income, cannot exceed a set amount, adjusted annually for inflation (for 2017 the cap is $3,022.50).
 A higher limit can be set pursuant to a fair hearing or court order.